 Re: Bute / Coniston Back to Back

 It's not usual, I think, for people to have had much experience with the legal profession hence some negative views that persist.
 I always say a legal team is like a medical team.
 You never want one but if you have to have one make sure they're damn good at their jobs.
-This is our go-to guy and he is very much top of his game as well as being a really charming and funny guy to be around. https://www.4newsquare.com/barristers/hugh-jory-qc/+1 for the legal profession.
-In my own experience (in product liability and corporate stuff) they are highly driven and really don’t like losing.
-Also they can also be very good deal makers if there is a clear understanding of objectives.
+This is our go-to guy and he is very much top of his game as well as being a really charming and funny guy to be around. https://www.4newsquare.com/barristers/hugh-jory-qc/

 Of course counsel can only be instructed by solicitors but I've worked with the same firm one way and another for almost ten years and it's always been a very positive experience but engaging their services has to be an absolute last resort when everything else has failed and given BBP's long and proven track record of being able to successfully negotiate there's no good reason why we should be in this position.